Coke Surname

 Coke Family Population Trend historical fluctuation

-The incidence of Coke has changed over time.
-In The United States the share of the population with the last name grew 673 percent between 1880 and 2014; in England it grew 228 percent between 1881 and 2014; in Scotland it grew 116 percent between 1881 and 2014; in Wales it declined 44 percent between 1881 and 2014 and in Ireland it declined 92 percent between 1901 and 2014.
+The occurrence of Coke has changed through the years.
+In The United States the number of people bearing the Coke last name grew 673 percent between 1880 and 2014; in England it grew 228 percent between 1881 and 2014; in Scotland it grew 116 percent between 1881 and 2014; in Wales it fell 44 percent between 1881 and 2014 and in Ireland it fell 92 percent between 1901 and 2014.

 Coke Last Name Statistics demography